 Plantronics is also a renowned headset manufacturer, and that is why this list must have the Plantronics RIG Surround.
 What is interesting about this headset is the price tag and the quality of sound it gives.
-Priced just Check on Amazon, it is comfortable with an excellent microphone.
+Priced just Out of stock, it is comfortable with an excellent microphone.
 It has an added benefit of a mixer and a connection that easily lets you switch between voice chat on your game and calls on your phone by pressing a button.
 Lastly, it supports a 7.1 channel audio surround system.

 #4 Skullcandy PLYR 1 Gaming Headset

 Skullcandy headsets are known for their quality bass output, and this is no exception.
 Apart from that, it has an optical audio pass-through feature.
 It has a charging base that doubles up as a stand when the headset is not in use.
 Even though it does not deliver the true surround audio, it is not easy to tell it apart from monsters like the Astro A50.

 #5 Razer Tiamat 7.1

 This is another headset that was manufactured to fix a common issue with most gaming headsets, lack of bass.
 It boasts of 7.1 channels surround sound and excellent bass response.
 Its microphone is hidden under the left ear cup and lacks controls on the headset itself.
 Instead, it has an inline control box with numerous buttons.
 It also stands out given the quality of sound it delivers when playing at maximum volume.

 Gaming headsets can be the difference between enjoying your games and just passing time.
 Luckily, now you know the top headsets available on the market that will go a long way in making you a better gamer.

 A good sound card is necessary for a computer to play quality music.
 With a wide range of sound cards in the market, it is really difficult to select one that is suitable for you.
 The guide here will teach you what to look out for when choosing a sound card.